 Refer to the Glossary for grade mode defintions.

 Certain courses carry a special fee which is assessed at the time a student registers for the course.
 For a list of current course fees, refer to the Office of the Provost.

 Certain courses carry a variable fee which is assessed each student enrolled in the course based on expenses that fluctuate (e.g., expendable materials).

 This notation identifies which, if any, of the categories (i.e., AUCC 1A) the course fulfills in the All-University Core Curriculum (AUCC).

-Students are strongly advised to see if their preferred major and concentration has particular recommendations to meet AUCC requirements.
+Students are strongly advised to see if their major and concentration has specific courses or course recommendations to meet AUCC requirements.